 The Shard, London's tallest building, was not universally well-received when it was completed in 2012.
 For every fan of architect Renzo Piano's crystalline, church steeple-inspired skyscraper – rescued from the jaws of recession by Qatari investors in 2008 – there's at least one detractor, angry that the 1,016-foot-tall hulk was ever allowed to bully its way into sightline omnipresence.

 But if views of The Shard are controversial, the views from it are not.
 At 800 feet, the building's ticketed viewing platform The View from The Shard is nearly double the height of its closest competitor, the London Eye.
 From that high up London is Lego, the Thames a blue shoelace.
 Even the peaks of the City, immediately north, appear suddenly quaint.
-Here's Time Out's guide to a trip up The Shard.
+So, featuring where to eat to what to see a nearby, here's our sky-high guide to a trip up The Shard.

-The View from The Shard is open daily from 9am to 10pm.
+The View from The Shard is open daily from 10am to 10pm.
 Winter hours, starting in October, are Sunday to Wednesday, 10am to 7pm; and Thursday to Saturday, 10am-10pm.
-Last viewings start one hour before closing.
-Tickets are timed and available through Time Out, costing £29.95 for adults and £23.95 for children (ages 4 to 15).
+Please note that last viewings start one hour before closing.
+Tickets cost £25.95 in advance for adults (£30.95 on the day) and £19.95 for children aged 4-15 (£24.95 on the day).

-Where is The Shard?
+Hang on, where actually is The Shard?